Meet An Adoptable Dog

-What is my personality like: All that sounds frightening and it is but there is more to Buckles than bad plumbing.
-Buckles is spunky, friendly and loving.
+Despite her medical needs, there is so much more to Buckles!
+She is spunky, friendly and loving.
 She is energetic and must have a fenced in yard to run in.
 She gets along with other dogs and cats and would be a great playmate to another dog her size or larger.
 Buckles is eager to please and bonds quickly.

-Tips and Tidbits: Despite her condition, Buckles is a very happy girl and very adaptable!
-Her foster mom says she's the easiest dog she's ever had.
+Buckles is full of life and love!!
+Her foster mom says she's the easiest dogs she's ever had!

 Can’t have a dog of your own?
 Have a soft spot for old, sick or hard to place dogs?
 It only takes a $20 a month donation for me to be your virtual dog!
 I need at least 10 virtual adopters (sponsors) to help cover my monthly costs.
 If I have medical challenges I need even more! r having to leave your home, you can have your very own online dog that will send you update emails, make Facebook posts, and be eternally grateful for your support!
 Go to the donate link at the top of the page for instructions as to how to donate.
 Questions?
 Email: firstname.lastname@example.org